Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-It does not provide context, prerequisites, or mention other tools for similar tasks, leaving the agent without decision support.
+No guidance is provided on when to use this tool versus sibling tools.
+The description does not mention that this tool is a runner for helpers, which could be used for more complex or aggregated actions, leaving the agent without decision support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.